I've been interested in researching the supernatural and paranormal for many years.

 When his sister, brother, and his brother's wife came to stay the night, all of them had the same dream.
 It turns out Kevin's girlfriend had the same dream when she had the box.

 Mannis also began seeing shadow creatures in the home, as did visitors.
 He put the box in a storage unit outside and was soon alerted by the smoke alarm in the unit.
 When he investigated there was no smoke, but there was that smell of cat urine which at that point also permeated his house.

 He took it into the house and began searching the internet for information about the box.
 He fell asleep and had the nightmare and woke at 4:30 am to the feeling of someone breathing on his neck and to the smell of jasmine flowers.
 He again saw the shadow figure lurk down the hall.

 I find myself walking with a friend, usually someone I know well and trust at some point in the dream, I find myself looking into the eyes of the person that I am with.
 It is then that I realize that there is something different, something evil looking back at me.
 At that point in my dream, the person I am with changes into what can only be described as the most gruesome, demonic looking Hag that I have ever seen.
 This Hag proceeds then, to beat the living tar out of me.

 At this point, he put the item on eBay, hoping someone who knew more about the paranormal would take it off his hands and know what to do with it.

-Finally, in June 2003, he sold it to the Missouri student named Iosif Nietzke.
+Finally, in June 2003, he sold it to a University of Missouri student named Losif Nietzke.
 Nietzke put it back on sale on eBay 8 months later, after he and roommates suffered insomnia and illnesses in the presence of the dreaded item.